emqxarchive/emqx-docs-en/source/install.rst

 .. code-block:: bash

-    ./bin/emqttd start
+    ./bin/emqx start

 Check the running status of the broker:

 .. code-block:: bash

     $ ./bin/emqttd_ctl status
-    Node 'emqttd@127.0.0.1' is started
+    Node 'emqx@127.0.0.1' is started
-    emqttd 2.0 is running
+    emqx 2.0 is running

 Or check the status by URL::